fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 -  ``lib``: dict for user defined, custom data that needs to be stored in the designspace.
 Use reverse-DNS notation to identify your own data.
    Respect the data stored by others.
+-  ``rulesProcessingLast``: This flag indicates whether the substitution rules should be applied before or after other glyph substitution features.
+False: before, True: after.

 Methods
 -------